Kong/docs.konghq.com/app/1.4.x/clustering.md

 like `QUORUM` or `LOCAL_QUORUM`, to ensure that values being cached by your Kong nodes are up-to-date values from your database.

+Setting the `cassandra_refresh_frequency` option to `0` is not advised, as a Kong restart will be required to discover any changes to the Cassandra cluster topology.

 [Back to TOC](#table-of-contents)

 ## Interacting with the cache via the Admin API